opnsense/docs/source/manual/how-tos/ipv6_fb.rst

 Step 3 - configure the internal DMZ / LAN / WLAN interfaces
 -----------------------------------------------------------

-Now it's time to setup the internal interfaces.
+Now it is time to set up the internal interfaces.
 The settings are more or less the same for all of them.
 Instead of **DHCPv6** select **Track Interface** and on the bottom IPv6 dialog and choose the `WAN` interface for tracking.
 This is also the place to divide the delegated prefix into distinct subnets.
 Just specify an individual **Interface prefix ID** for each interface.
 In this example the FB gave us `aaaa:bbbb:cccc:9410::/60` and we choose: